 The hike to the summit is about at least ten miles round trip with just over 2,000 feet elevation gain.
 The final part does not have a trail and requires easy off trail hiking.
 This is a good hike to do in early season because of the low elevation.
 You’ll get a good view that includes Logan Canyon and the peaks across the valley, Mount Elmer, and Beirdneau Peak.
 If you are looking for a longer hike, then I suggest the trail up Cottonwood Canyon.
 You can reach Mount Elmer from the south fork which would take most of a day.

 Saddleback Mountain - (7,475 feet)

 Saddleback Mountain is located east of Utah State University.
 It is above the north side of the entrance to Logan Canyon.
 It's unnamed but most people call it Saddleback Mountain.
 This is a good local training peak to stay in shape and can be hiked earlier than other peaks because of its lower elevation.

 This mountain is surrounded by higher peaks but stands out because of the large reflectors on its summit.
-They are similar to what is on the summit of Mount Wire (Big Beacon).
+They are similar to what is on the summit of Mount Wire (Big Beacon) in the Northern Wasatch Mountains.
 There are two main points that make up the summit.
-The northern point is 7,475 feet on maps while the point farther south above the reflectors is a little higher.
+The northern point is 7,475 feet on maps while the point farther south on the ridge above the reflectors is a little higher.

 The trailhead is located near the electric power substation that is on the side of the road leading to Green Canyon.
 There is a trail that can be followed all the way to just below the reflectors.
 From there, just hike up to the ridge and follow it north.
 The trail isn't maintained but is easy to follow.
 This is a steep hike and doesn't mess around with any switchbacks.
 There are a few rock outcrops along the way and the trail basically follows the northwest ridge of Saddleback Mountain.